 Do Speed Bumps and Rumble Strips Damage Cars?

-First of all, although the terms are often used interchangeably, there’s a difference between speed bumps and speed humps (and not in maturity level, as you snicker).
-Speed humps are wider than bumps, inclining at a lower angle, and are half the height.
-Thus, they cause drivers to slow down rather than stopping completely like speed bumps do.
+First of all, although the terms are often used interchangeably, there’s a difference between speed bumps and speed humps.
+As explained by the Reliance Foundry, speed humps are wider than bumps, inclining at a lower angle, and are half the height.
+They compel drivers to slow down rather than almost stopping completely as speed bumps do.

 - Damage caused to emergency vehicles when crossed at high speeds

 - Low-riding vehicles scraping the bump, even at low speeds

 - Braking/re-accelerating lowers fuel efficiency and increases emissions

 - Interruptions to the steady flow of traffic